ftsrg-rete/rete-lecture-notes/docs/rete-install-basics-en.md

 ![](figs/install/2023-09-06-15-43-40.png)

 To accept "their" modification, click on the "Take" button.
-Then click on the "Merge" button above, which will open a new popup:
+Then click on the "Merge and exit lemon tree" button above, which will open a new popup:

 ![](figs/install/2023-09-06-15-45-44.png)

-Exit LemonTree.
 In SmartGit, click on `Mark resolved`:

 ![](figs/install/2023-09-06-15-46-22.png)